stevenj2019/QA_DevOps_Project/README.md

 ![](README_rss/sprint_1_trello.png)

-Eberything which is red defines the MVP (or Minimum Viable Product), Which means ones this is done the iterations are docussed more on improvement, as you can see from the above image all the must haves should be completed by the end of the first sprint
+Everything which is red defines the MVP (or Minimum Viable Product), Which means ones this is done the iterations are focussed more on improvement, as you can see from the above image all the must haves should be completed by the end of the first sprint

 ## Changes